top of page

 Do I need a referral to receive wound care services?

-In most cases, a referral from a physician or healthcare provider is required.
-We work closely with referring clinics, home health agencies, hospices, and care teams to make the referral process simple and efficient.
+Yes. a referral from your primary care physician or home healthcare provider is required, and we will work closely with your primary care physician and home healthcare agencies, hospices, and care teams to make the referral process simple and efficient.

 Will your team handle insurance and billing questions?